Divide-By-0/blog/content/posts/travel.md

 ## Asia
   - ### Maldives
     - Experiences
       - **Bodu Beru dancing**: This is a traditional dance where the drum beat puts dancers into a psychadelic state.
-The hotels tone it down a decent bit -\*\*I recommend trying to find a spontaneous one on the smaller islands, and jump in yourself!
+The hotels tone it down a decent bit - I recommend putting in the extra effort to find a spontaneous one on the smaller islands, and jump in yourself!
 Mentioned in [Impro](https://www.ribbonfarm.com/2010/01/23/impro-by-keith-johnstone/).
       - **Undersea restaurant**: Food isn't worth the price, but being in a giant tube underwater while eating was pretty sick.
   - ### Singapore
     - Food